filbs111/3sphere-explorer/notes/design/dust_motes.md

 Problem - how to make dependent on atmos thickness? should it be? constantly fade out current cube and replace with another, make latest cube be scaled appropriate for atmos density? ...

+### Variable density

+Idea: array of per instance position data is larger than range drawn for sparse atmos.
+For sparse atmos, cycle through this range. when drawing, be aware of current time, so can fade in/out partices entering/exiting the window.
+Means can have sparse atmos eg few particles visible at any one time, but without obvious repetition.

 ### Streaks, Billboards etc

 TODO describe